-To acquire EFM and SGM signals, a conducting AFM probe hovers above an electrically contacted device (Figure 1a).
-During a "hover pass", the microscope maintains a constant separation between the conductive AFM tip and the surface (typical separations are 20 - 200nm).
+To acquire EFM and SGM signals, a conducting AFM probe hovers above an electrically contacted device (Figure 2a).
+During a 'hover pass', the microscope maintains a constant separation between the conductive AFM tip and the surface (typical separations are 20 to 200 nm).
 To achieve this constant separation distance, the microscope alternates between standard topographical line scans and hover pass line scans.
-A typical electrical contact configuration involves a current amplifier and three voltage sources ( $V{sd}$ , $V{tip}$ , and $V{bg}$ ).
+A typical electrical contact configuration involves a current amplifier and three voltage sources (V{sd} , V{tip} , and V{bg}).
 Depending on the particular imaging technique, different voltage signals will be applied and the AFM tip may or may not be piezoelectrically driven (see Table 1).

-To demonstrate the utility of EFM and SGM, we used dc-EFM, ac-EFM, SGM, and tip modulated SGM (tm-SGM) to image a carbon nanotube (CNT) network device.
-The device is fabricated by growing CNTs on a SiO2/Si substrate (300nm oxide), and then patterning electrodes with photolithography.
-The images in Figure 1b and 2a are a combination of a dc-EFM data (color scale) and AFM topography.
+To demonstrate the utility of EFM and SGM,

+Experimental setup.
+The Probe Station attaches to the MFP-3D AFM scanner and allows easy electrical probing of sample properties, electrical biasing, and other measurements while the sample is being scanned with the AFM.
+A variety of electrical connections can be made and combined with various imaging modes. we used dc-EFM [6], ac-EFM [7], SGM [8] and tip modulated SGM (tm-SGM) [9] to image a carbon nanotube (CNT) network device (Figure 2).
+The device was fabricated by growing CNTs on a SiO2/Si substrate (300 nm oxide) [10], and then patterning electrodes with photolithography.
+The images in Figures 2b and 3a are a combination of a dc-EFM data (color scale) and AFM topography.
 Many individual CNTs are seen bridging the gap between the source and drain electrodes.
 We are interested in learning which CNTs are metallic, which are semiconducting, which are well connected to the metal electrodes and which contain natural defects.